robmyersrobmyers/aps-hctb/README.md

 - Group 1 - Normal Bus Number
 - Group 2 - Replacement Bus Number

+## Mailbox Data

+Refer to [RFC 4155](https://datatracker.ietf.org/doc/html/rfc4155) for more information on the mbox file format.
+Here are a few hints to get you started.

+- Gmail users can use [Google Takeout](https://takeout.google.com/settings/takeout) to export emails with a specific tag in the mbox file format.
+- [Mail on Mac](https://support.apple.com/guide/mail/import-or-export-mailboxes-mlhlp1030/mac) users can export mbox format directly.
+- Outlook users can manually [convert a .pst to .mbox](https://www.datarecovery.institute/convert-pst-to-mbox-file/) file.

+For maximum performance, create a filter to ensure that only Here Comes The Bus notification emails are in your mbox.

 ## Analytics

 This code is designed to help assess the overall efficacy of the Here Comes The Bus application.